9

 • 1

 A quick thought here: Your grid 'x' and 'y' aren't necessarily aligned with the co-ordinate system's 'x' and 'y'.
 So you may need to rotate the vector before extracting the components and calculating.
-Aug 13, 2014 at 16:07
+Commented Aug 13, 2014 at 16:07

 • @CraigRinger I transform the coordinates to the locally prevailing projection, EPSG 3435, Illinois StatePlane East Feet.
 This is used by the City of Chicago for all of its GIS work.
 I've answered my own question with some validation using Google Maps walking distance calculation.